 As a patient-focused organization, University of Utah Health exists to enhance the health and well-being of people through patient care, research and education.
 Success in this mission requires a culture of collaboration, excellence, leadership, and respect.
 University of Utah Health seeks staff that are committed to the values of compassion, collaboration, innovation, responsibility, diversity, integrity, quality and trust that are integral to our mission.
 EO/AA

-Scores sleep/wake stages by applying professionally accepted guidelines.
+Assists with scoring sleep/wake stages by applying professionally accepted guidelines.

-Generates accurate reports by tabulating sleep/wake and clinical event data.
+Assists with the generation of accurate reports by tabulating sleep/wake and clinical event data.